Love Unseen Beneath the Clear Night Sky

-Love Unseen Beneath the Clear Night Sky (透明な夜に駆ける君と、目に見えない恋をした。, Tōmei na Yoru ni Kakeru Kimi to, Me ni Mienai Koi o Shita) is a Japanese light novel series written by Nanigashi Shima and illustrated by raemz.
-It began publication under SB Creative's GA Bunko imprint in August 2023, with two volumes published as of August 2024.
-A related light novel titled Yoru ga Aketara Asa ga Kuru was released in August 2024.
-A manga adaptation of this work, illustrated by Hat. began serialization on Square Enix's Manga Up! service in August 2024 and has been compiled into a single tankōbon volume as of July 2025.
-A live-action television drama adaptation is set to premiere in December 2025, and an anime television series has been announced.
+or Kakekoi (かけ恋) is a Japanese romantic light novel series written by Nanigashi Shima and illustrated by Raemz.
+It began publication under SB Creative's GA Bunko imprint in August 2023.
+A related light novel titled When the Sun Rises, The Night Ends (夜が明けたら朝が来る, Yoru ga Aketara Asa ga Kuru) was released in August 2024.
+A manga adaptation illustrated by Hat began serialization on Square Enix's Manga Up! service in August 2024.
+A live-action television drama adaptation aired from December 2025 to February 2026, and an anime television series adaptation produced by Makaria aired from July to September 2026.
+It has received critical acclaim for its artstyle, characters, voice acting and emotional resonance.

 Plot

 The series follows Kakeru Sorano, a university student who meets and befriends Koharu Fuyutsuki, a fellow student.
 Koharu is blind, but this does not prevent Kakeru from taking care of her and working to make her happy.

-Yoru ga Aketara Asa ga Kuru follows Asa, a high school student from Moji Ward in Kitakyushu.
-She is a big fan of the singer Yoru and aims to be a musician just like her.
-When Asa's mother tells her that she was switched at birth, Asa goes across the Kanmon Straits to meet her birth mother, where she learns that the baby she was switched with at birth was Yoru.
+When Koharu says her wish is to launch fireworks, Kakeru becomes inspired to help Koharu fulfill her wishes, while also changing his own introverted personality.